-ENERGY RECOVERY, INC. Annual Meeting of Stockholders June 6, 2024, 10:00 a.m.
+ENERGY RECOVERY, INC. Annual Meeting of Stockholders June 5, 2025, 10:00 a.m.
 This proxy is solicited by the Board of Directors

-The undersigned stockholder(s) hereby appoint(s) David W. Moon and William W. Yeung, or either of them, as proxies, each having full power of substitution, to vote all of the shares of common stock of Energy Recovery, Inc., that the undersigned stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held on June 6, 2024, at 10:00 a.m. local time, virtually at www.virtualshareholdermeeting.com/ERII2024, and any adjournment or postponement thereof, on all matters set forth on the reverse side and in its/their discretion upon such other matters as may properly come before the Annual Meeting.
+The undersigned stockholder(s) hereby appoint(s) David W. Moon and William W. Yeung, or either of them, as proxies, each having full power of substitution, to vote all of the shares of common stock of Energy Recovery, Inc., that the undersigned stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held on June 5, 2025, at 10:00 a.m. local time, virtually at www.virtualshareholdermeeting.com/ERII2025, and any adjournment or postponement thereof, on all matters set forth on the reverse side and in its/their discretion upon such other matters as may properly come before the Annual Meeting.

-The undersigned hereby acknowledge(s) receipt of the Proxy Statement dated April 22, 2024 and a copy of Energy Recovery, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2023, as filed with the Securities and Exchange Commission on February 22, 2024.
-The undersigned hereby expressly revokes any and all proxies heretofore given or executed by the undersigned with respect to the shares of stock represented by this proxy and, by filing this proxy with the Secretary of Energy Recovery, Inc., gives notice of such revocation.
+The undersigned hereby acknowledge(s) receipt of the Proxy Statement dated April 21, 2025 and a copy of Energy Recovery, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2024, as filed with the Securities and Exchange Commission on February 26, 2025.
+The undersigned hereby expressly revokes any and all proxies heretofore given or executed by the undersigned with respect to the shares of stock represented by this proxy and, by filling this proxy with the Secretary of Energy Recovery, Inc., gives notice of such revocation.

 This proxy, when properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.
-Our Board of Directors recommends that you vote FOR the election of the director nominees named in Proposal No. 10 fthe Proxy Statement, FOR the approval, on an advisory basis, of our executive compensation for the fiscal year ended December 31, 2023 as described in Proposal No. 2 of the Proxy Statement, and FOR the ratification of the appointment of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2024 as described in Proposal No. 3 of the Proxy Statement.
+If no such direction is made, this proxy will be voted in accordance This proxy, when properly executed, will be voted in the manner directed nerein.
+If no such direction is made, this proxy will be voted in accordance with the Board of Directors recommendations.
+Our Board of Directors recommends that you vote FOR the election of the director nominees named in Proposal No. 1 of the Proxy Statement, FOR the approval, on an advisory basis, of our executive compensation for the fiscal year ended December 31, 2024 as described in Proposal No. 2 of the Proxy Statement, and FOR the ratification of the appointment of Deloitte & Touche LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2025 as described in Proposal No. 3 of the Proxy Statement.